Navigating Your Initial Consultation

 - Low quality.
 Discounts spotlight your price rather than the quality of your work.
 By competing on price, you prioritize volume instead of quality service.

 - Lowered profits.
 Do the math.
-Discounting lowers your profit margin.
+Discounts lower your profit margin.
 You have to work with more clients to hit your revenue goals.
 It’s like a dog chasing its tail – you expend a lot of energy while going around in circles.
-What’s the impact of lowered profits in your business?
+What’s the impact of lowered profits in your accounting practice?